mate-academy/layout_miami/README.md

 Additionally:
 1. Add a favicon
+2. Don’t forget to add a title for the whole web page (it could be the name of your landing)
-2. Logos in header and footer should be links to home page
+3. Logos in header and footer should be links to home page
-3. Change text color on hover for phone, email and address
+4. Change text color on hover for phone, email and address
-4. When you click on ‘CALL TO ORDER’, make sure that there is no 404 error, make it a real link to activate your phone on your laptop/phone
+5. When you click on ‘CALL TO ORDER’, make sure that there is no 404 error, make it a real link to activate your phone on your laptop/phone
-5. In the “Miami best” block, make sure that the “Real estate here” link does not lead to a 404 error, but to a location in Google Maps
+6. In the “Miami best” block, make sure that the “Real estate here” link does not lead to a 404 error, but to a location in Google Maps
-6. Pictures in Gallery should increase on hover
+7. Pictures in Gallery should increase on hover
-7. In Gallery, when you click on any link to the city, there is no 404 error, and the link leads to a location in Google Maps
-8. Gallery links should open google maps in a new tab `target="_blank"`
+9. Gallery links should open google maps in a new tab `target="_blank"`
-9. Photos in the Testimonials section should also increase on hover
+10. Photos in the Testimonials section should also increase on hover
+11. Make sure everything looks neat on mobile and without horizontal scrolling
+12. The speed of animations is the same throughout the landing page (for example, increasing when hovering or moving blocks when scrolling)
+13. Placeholders in the forms suggest what to enter, and if there is a validation of the form, then it is clear in what format to enter the data
+14. Add a smooth scroll for the whole page
-10. Fix menu for small screens (if there is not enough space for all the menu items)
+15. Fix menu for small screens (if there is not enough space for all the menu items)
     ```css
     .menu {
       /* Move these rules from .menu__content */